One-Pot Pastry Cream Recipe

 - You can also use pastry cream as a cake filling between layers for a layered cake.

-- Add some strawberry puree and whipped cream to creme patisserie make a quick strawberry mousse.
+- Add some strawberry puree and whipped cream to crème patisserie to make a quick strawberry mousse.

 - Also, you find it often used in most bakeries and restaurants as a filling for cakes and pastries.

-- In addition, one of the easiest desserts you can create is a fruit tart with vanilla pastry cream as a base topped with fresh fruits as I did in my Blueberry Tart or Fresh Strawberry Tart.
+- In addition, one of the easiest desserts to make is a fruit tart with vanilla pastry cream as the base, topped with fresh fruit, as I did in my Blueberry Tart or Fresh Strawberry Tart.

 More custard-based recipes